-Birth of a child brings joy not only to the parents but also parents of the parents i.e. grandparents.
+The birth of a child brings joy not only to the parents but also to the parents of the parents i.e. grandparents.
 It is not uncommon to see grandparents making an investment in the name of their grandchildren.
 They want to contribute towards their grand children’s future.

 In this post, I will pick a case where a senior citizen picked up an investment product and invested approximately Rs 3.2 lacs over 6 years.
 He ended up with a princely sum of Rs 11,678.

 Shocked?
 Well, I am not making up the numbers.
 This is a true account.